Preliminary Notices: Common Avoidable But Fatal Mistakes

 Overstating the Preliminary Notice:

 Overstating the amount listed in the Preliminary Notice can impact the enforceability of any later Mechanics Lien, Stop Payment Notice or Payment Bond Claim on which the Preliminary Notice is based.
 List on the Preliminary Notice the proper dollar amount of the contract, subcontract or purchase order for the project.
 Do not anticipate change orders, interest which might or might not be accrued, or attorney fees which might or might not be incurred.
-Use only the principal amount of the contract, subcontract or purchase order or other correct amount based on a rational determination.
+Use only the principal amount of the contract, subcontract or purchase order or other correct amount based on a fact-based determination.
 Failure to do so may result in loss of later collection rights, including loss of Mechanics Lien and Stop Payment Notice rights (see California Civil Code 8422 and 8504).

-Article by William L. Porter, Esq. in 2019.
+Article by William L. Porter, Esq.
 Mr. Porter is a principal in The Porter Law Group, Inc. in Sacramento, California.
 He can be reached by phone at (916) 381-7868.

 The Porter Law Newsletter